Stream Foundations: Chunks, Buffers, and Backpressure

 net.Socket is a Duplex stream.
 Proxy code can pipe bytes between sockets, but production protocols often need parser state between the readable and writable sides.

 zlib and crypto expose Transform streams for compression, decompression, encryption, hashing, and related byte transformations.
-These stages can change chunk sizes, so output buffering must be part of the design.
+These stages can change chunk sizes, so output buffering needs to be part of the design.

 ETL and log processing pipelines often combine byte streams with object-mode transforms.
 Readable.from() defaults to object mode unless you explicitly pass { objectMode: false }, so be deliberate when converting iterables into stream stages.

-Readable streams are where these rules become concrete: mode changes, readableLength, readableHighWaterMark, _read(), push(), early destruction, and the point where a source is finally asked for more bytes.
+Readable streams are where these rules show up in code: mode changes, readableLength, readableHighWaterMark, _read(), push(), early destruction, and the point where a source is finally asked for more bytes.